e-n-f/if-then-else/if-then-else.md

 * http://www.softwarepreservation.org/projects/ALGOL/report/ACM_ALGOL_Proposal_1958.pdf

-The other proposal for a machine-neutral programming language came from a United States organization.
+The other proposal for a machine-neutral programming language came from the Association for Computing Machinery in the United States.
 It took the the idea of controlling statements by boolean expressions a step further: there wasn't even an "if" keyword; if an expression was followed by an arrow, then the expression controlled the statements that followed the arrow.